goldin2008/Note/README.md

 1+ years of experience contributing to the architecture and design (architecture, design patterns, reliability and scaling) of new and current systems.
 The motivation to achieve results in a fast-paced environment.
-Experience with statistical modelling / machine learning
+Experience with statistical modelling / machine learning 1+ years of relevant software experience with software development, data science/analytics or data modelling
 ```

 Preferred Qualifications